cakemanager/cakephp-cakemanager/README.md

 Support
 -------

+If you need help, you are welcome at https://gitter.im/cakemanager/cakephp-cakemanager.
+Here we will talk about related items to CakePHP and the CakeManager.

 For bugs and feature requests, please use the [issues](https://github.com/cakemanager/cakephp-cakemanager/issues) section of this repository.

 Bugs and feature requests for the documentation can be done in the [docs repo](https://github.com/cakemanager/docs/issues)